link-er/seminar_UDL_wise2526/docs/index.md

 Each week, one or more students will present a chapter or topic and document the results here.
 The goal is to create a collaborative, semester-long learning resource, including **presentation summaries, discussion notes, and reports**.

 ## Announcements
-- On **3rd November** I have to attetnd my research group meeting to give a presentation - I would ask you to start around 1.5 hours later, so at 15.30.
+- On **3rd November** I have to attend my research group meeting to give a presentation - I would ask you to start around 1.5 hours later, so at 15.30.
 Please let me know if it does not work for you.
 - Presentations will be stored (at least for the time of the seminar) [here](https://drive.google.com/drive/folders/1DlAwCetCqR_Qu3-5aVA0qH4auK8Dk6KA?usp=sharing)

 ## Semester Details